If you feel unsafe for any reason, please call 911 or your local emergency number.

 But humans didn’t stay in caves.

-As our environments changed, new pressures appeared.
+As human life changed, new pressures appeared.

-Continue →
+Continue When Ready →

-If this feels like enough for now,
+If this feels like enough for now, that’s okay.

 ← Home Page